The fundamental group of reduced suspensions

 \begin{bigtheorem} Let $(X,x)$, $(Y,y)$ be totally path disconnected Hausdorff spaces which are first countable at their distinguished points.
 Then $\pi_1(\Sigma(X,x)) \simeq \pi_1(\Sigma(Y,y))$ if and only if there is a bijection $f: (X, x) \rightarrow (Y, y)$ with $f$ continuous at $x$ and $f^{-1}$ continuous at $y$. \end{bigtheorem}

-\begin{definition} We will call a pointed space $(X,x)$ a \textbf{horseshoe space} if there exists a neighbourhood $U$ of $x$, and sequences $(x_n)_n$, $(y_n)_n$ converging to $x$, so that $x_n$ and $y_n$ are in the same path-component of $X$ but every path connecting the two points has to leave $U$. \end{definition}
+\begin{definition} We will call a pointed space $(X,x)$ a \textbf{horseshoe space} if there exists a neighbourhood $U$ of $x$, and sequences $(x_n)_n$, $(y_n)_n$ in $U$ converging to $x$, so that $x_n$ and $y_n$ are in the same path-component of $X$ but are in different path components in $U$. \end{definition}

 \begin{bigtheorem} For a pointed Hausdorff space $(X,x)$ which is first countable at the distinguished point the following properties are equivalent: \begin{enumerate} \item $(X, x)$ is a horseshoe space \item The fundamental group $\pi_1(HA)$ of the harmonic archipelago embeds into $\pi_1(\Sigma(X,x))$ \item The group of rationals $\mathbb Q$ embeds into $\pi_1(\Sigma(X,x))$ \item $\pi_1(\Sigma(X,x))$ contains an infinitely divisible element